maxhbr/LDBcollector/md/OLDAP-1.3.md

                         "OLDAP-1.3"
                     ],
                     "__impliedId": "OLDAP-1.3",
-                    "__impliedJudgement": [
+                    "__impliedComments": [
                         [
                             "Scancode",
-                            {
-                                "tag": "NeutralJudgement",
+                            [
-                                "contents": "Per SPDX.org, this license was released 17 January 1999.
+                                "Per SPDX.org, this license was released 17 January 1999.
 This license was\nissued twice in the same day with a minor correction.
 This is the corrected\n(second) version.\n"
-                            }
+                            ]
                         ]
                     ],
                     "__impliedCopyleft": [